isomerpages/nrf-create/_galleries/Video/See this autonomous vehicle in action!.md

-This video features the SMART FM IRG autonomous vehicle performing parking from a random drop poin...
+This video features the SMART FM IRG autonomous vehicle performing parking from a random drop point.